 Physical Treatment Methods

-Physical processes are the first line of defense against water pollution.
-These methods separate suspended solids, oils, and large contaminants from wastewater before it enters biological or chemical treatment phases.
+Physical processes are our first line of defense against water pollution.
+These methods separate suspended solids, oils, and large contaminants from wastewater before it moves on to biological or chemical treatment.

-- Sedimentation tanks allow heavy particles to settle at the bottom.
+- Sedimentation tanks let heavy particles sink to the bottom.

-- Oil-water separators remove oils and greases, which are common in petroleum and food industries.
+- Oil-water separators get rid of oils and greases, which you often find in petroleum and food industries.

 Chemical Treatment Methods

-Chemicals are used to neutralize toxins, eliminate pathogens, and remove dissolved pollutants.
+We use chemicals to neutralize toxins, kill pathogens, and remove dissolved pollutants.

-- Coagulation and flocculation bind fine particles into larger clumps that can be filtered easily.
+- Coagulation and flocculation bind fine particles together into bigger clumps that are easy to filter out.

 - Neutralization tanks balance acidic or alkaline wastewater from chemical plants.

-- Advanced oxidation processes (AOPs) use ozone, hydrogen peroxide, or UV light to destroy complex organic pollutants.
+- Advanced oxidation processes (AOPs) use things like ozone, hydrogen peroxide, or UV light to destroy complex organic pollutants.

 Biological Treatment Methods